-Arguably the world’s most famous flower, the rose has been a consistent image in folklore and mythology throughout various cultures.
+Arguably the world’s most famous flower, not only is the rose an important flower for a beautiful garden, the rose has been a consistent image in folklore and mythology throughout various cultures.
 But one universal symbolism they have is that of true, passionate, undying love.

 Overcome with envy, Venus enlisted the service of her son, Cupid, in her quest for revenge.
 But upon setting out for his mission, he fell in love with Psyche.

 The smitten Cupid escaped with her to his isolated palace but warned her never to look at him.
 However, Psyche’s jealous sisters found her and tricked her into gazing at him.
 Enraged, Cupid deserted her.

 Mourning the loss of her lover, Psyche became a servant for Venus.
 The goddess subjected her to many trials and torments, all of which she endured for the sake of love.